Oakton, Virginia Estate Planning Lawyers

 The calm streets of Oakton, VA are lined with beautiful homes.
 Oakton is a family area, and we understand how important it is for you to protect your family.
 This protection includes properly planning for your future and theirs with a well thought out estate plan.

-When you work with Hale Ball, you can be sure that your family and individual estate planning needs are customized to meet your particular situation and needs.
+When you work with HALE BALL MURPHY, PLC, you can be sure that your family and individual estate planning needs are customized to meet your particular situation and needs.
 We handle all of the following, and more, for our clients.

 - Wills – A last will and testament is a document that everybody needs to have in place, regardless of how old they are.
 A will is a written set of instructions designed to reflect your last wishes to ensure that your property is distributed to the people you wish to have it.
 A last will and testament can also specify who will retain guardianship of any minor children you have.
 Wills need to be updated regularly to reflect any life changes, including marriage, family deaths, and major changes in assets.

 - Trusts – There are various types of trusts that we can help individuals and families with in Oakton, Virginia.
 A living trust is established during a person’s lifetime and allows them to manage their assets while they are still alive.
 Upon passing, the assets in a trust can avoid the probate process and will be placed into the hands of a new trustee.
 Trusts can also be established for other reasons, including to manage the assets of minor children, those who have trouble with money, and those who have special needs.